Navid200/xDrip/docs/Nightscout/update_nightscout.md

 If you choose No on the first dialog presented to you, after a minute, you will be presented with the following dialog.
 ![](./images/Dialog2.png)

+Enter the user ID, repository name and branch name to install from.
+Then, use tab to move the cursor to Submit.

+After submitting, Nightscout will be installed from the fork you have selected.
+It will take about 20 minutes.
+After completion, you will need to reboot for Nightscout to resume operation.